stan-alam/AWS/AWS_CSA/chap02/notes.md

   Durability addresses the question, "Will my data still be there in the future?"
   Availability addresses the question, "Can I access my data right now?"
 S3 provides both very high durability and very high availability for your data.

-Amazon S3 standard storage is designed for 99.999~ durability and 99.99% of availability of objects over a given year.
-The odds of storing 10k objects with S3 servers expect to lose about a single object every 10 million years.
+**Amazon S3 standard storage is designed for 99.999~ durability and 99.99% of availability of objects over a given year.
+The odds of storing 10k objects with S3 servers expect to lose about a single object every 10 million years**.
 S3 is achieves high durability by automatically storing data redundantly on multiple decices in multiple facilities within a region. **it is designed to sustain the loss of data in two facilities without loss of user data.** Amazon S3 provides a highly durable storage infrastructure designed for mission critical and primary data storage.

      S3 storage offers very high durability at the infrastructure level, it is still a best practice to proectec against user-level accidental deletion or overwriting of data by using additional